varsha13152/tp/docs/UserGuide.md

 | **Undo**               | `undo`                                                                                                                                                                                                                                                                                                           |
 | **Help**               | `help`                                                                                                                                                                                                                                                                                                           |

-## 4.2 Features related to person
+## 4.2 Features related to guest

-### 4.2.1 Adding a person: `add`
+### 4.2.1 Adding a guest: `add`

-Adds a person to the address book.
+Adds a guest to the address book.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

 <box type="tip" seamless>

-**Tip:** A person can have any number of tags (including 0)
+**Tip:** A guest can have any number of tags (including 0)
 </box>

 Examples:
 * `add n/John Doe p/+65 98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/+65 1234567 t/criminal`

-### 4.2.2 Editing a person : `edit`
+### 4.2.2 Editing a guest : `edit`

-Edits an existing person in the address book.
+Edits an existing guest in the address book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [b/BOOKING_TAG]…​ [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the guest at the specified `INDEX`.
+The index refers to the index number shown in the displayed guest list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the guest will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the guest’s tags by typing `t/` without specifying any tags after it.
-* You can remove all the person’s booking tags by typing `b/` without specifying any booking tags after it.
+* You can remove all the guest’s booking tags by typing `b/` without specifying any booking tags after it.

 Examples:
-*  `edit 1 p/+65 91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `+65 91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/+65 91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st guest to be `+65 91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd guest to be `Betsy Crower` and clears all existing tags.
-*  `edit 2 n/Betsy Crower b/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing booking tags.
+*  `edit 2 n/Betsy Crower b/` Edits the name of the 2nd guest to be `Betsy Crower` and clears all existing booking tags.

-### 4.2.3 Listing all persons : `list`
+### 4.2.3 Listing all guests : `list`

-Shows a list of all persons in the address book.
+Shows a list of all guests in the address book.

 Format: `list`

-### 4.2.4 Deleting a person : `delete`
+### 4.2.4 Deleting a guest : `delete`

-Deletes the specified person from the address book.
+Deletes the specified guest from the address book.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the guest at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed guest list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd guest in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st guest in the results of the `find` command.

-## 4.3 Features related to star a person
+## 4.3 Features related to star a guest

-### 4.3.1 Star a person : `star`
+### 4.3.1 Star a guest : `star`

-Stars a person in the address book.
+Stars a guest in the address book.

 Format: `star INDEX`

-### 4.3.2 Unstar a person : `unstar`
+### 4.3.2 Unstar a guest : `unstar`

-Unstar a starred person in the address book.
+Unstar a starred guest in the address book.

 Format: `unstar INDEX`

-### 4.3.3 Listing all starred persons : `liststar`
+### 4.3.3 Listing all starred guests : `liststar`

-Shows a list of all starred persons in the address book.
+Shows a list of all starred guests in the address book.

 Format: `liststar`

-## 4.4 Features related to tag a person
+## 4.4 Features related to tag a guest

 ### 4.4.1 Adding a booking tag : `tag`

-Adds a booking tag into the person in the address book.
+Adds a booking tag into the guest in the address book.

 Format: `tag INDEX b/{property} {from/yyyy-MM-dd} {to/yyyy-MM-dd}`

-* Adds the booking tag to the person specified by 'INDEX'.
-The index refers to the index number shown in the displayed person LIST.
+* Adds the booking tag to the guest specified by 'INDEX'.
+The index refers to the index number shown in the displayed guest LIST.
 The index **must be a positive integer**
 * All the fields must be provided.
 * The date format has to be exactly the same "yyyy-MM-dd".
 * When adding a new booking tag the new booking tag will be appended to the previous booking tags if they exist.
-* When adding a booking tag for a time interval that has already occurred for the person, it will be rejected.
+* When adding a booking tag for a time interval that has already occurred for the guest, it will be rejected.

 Examples:
-* `tag 1 b/Hotel from/2025-10-10 to/2025-10-11` Adds the booking tag to the 1st person on the list.
+* `tag 1 b/Hotel from/2025-10-10 to/2025-10-11` Adds the booking tag to the 1st guest on the list.

 ### 4.4.2 Adding a tag : `tag`

-Adds a tag into the person in the address book.
+Adds a tag into the guest in the address book.

 Format: `tag INDEX t/TAG`

-* Adds the tag to the person specified by 'INDEX'.
-The index refers to the index number shown in the displayed person LIST.
+* Adds the tag to the guest specified by 'INDEX'.
+The index refers to the index number shown in the displayed guest LIST.
 The index **must be a positive integer**
 * All the fields must be provided.
 * When adding a tag the new tag will be appended to the previous tags if they exist.

 Examples:
-* `tag 1 t/friend` Adds the tag to the 1st person on the list.
+* `tag 1 t/friend` Adds the tag to the 1st guest on the list.

 ### 4.4.3 Untagging a booking tag : `untag`

-Removes a booking tag on the 1st person in the address book.
+Removes a booking tag on the 1st guest in the address book.

 Format: `untag INDEX b/{property} {from/yyyy-MM-dd} {to/yyyy-MM-dd}`

-* Removes a booking tag to the person specified by 'INDEX'.
-The index refers to the index number shown in the displayed person LIST.
+* Removes a booking tag to the guest specified by 'INDEX'.
+The index refers to the index number shown in the displayed guest LIST.
 The index **must be a positive integer**
 * All the fields must be provided.
 * The date format has to be exactly the same "yyyy-MM-dd".
 * When removing a booking tag the booking tag will be removed

 Examples:
-* `untag 1 b/Hotel from/2025-10-10 to/2025-10-11` Removes the booking tag with matching booking tag on the 1st person in the list.
+* `untag 1 b/Hotel from/2025-10-10 to/2025-10-11` Removes the booking tag with matching booking tag on the 1st guest in the list.

 ### 4.4.4 Untagging a tag : `untag`

-Removes a tag on the 1st person in the address book.
+Removes a tag on the 1st guest in the address book.

 Format: `untag INDEX t/TAG`

-* Removes a tag to the person specified by 'INDEX'.
-The index refers to the index number shown in the displayed person LIST.
+* Removes a tag to the guest specified by 'INDEX'.
+The index refers to the index number shown in the displayed guest LIST.
 The index **must be a positive integer**
 * All the fields must be provided.
 * When removing a tag the matching tag will be removed

 Examples:
-* `untag 1 t/friend` Removes the tag with matching tag on the 1st person in the list.
+* `untag 1 t/friend` Removes the tag with matching tag on the 1st guest in the list.

 ## 4.5 Features related to request

 ### 4.5.1 Adding a request: `req`

-Adds a request into the person in the address book.
+Adds a request into the guest in the address book.

 Format: `req INDEX r/REQUEST`

-* Adds the req to the person specified by 'INDEX'.
-The index refers to the index number shown in the displayed person LIST.
+* Adds the req to the perguestson specified by 'INDEX'.
+The index refers to the index number shown in the displayed guest LIST.
 The index **must be a positive integer**
 * All the fields must be provided.
 * When adding a request the new request will be appended to the previous tags if they exist.

 Examples:
-* `req 1 r/Want banana` Adds the request to the 1st person on the list.
+* `req 1 r/Want banana` Adds the request to the 1st guest on the list.

 ### 4.5.2 Marking a request: `mark`